All Episodes

 Hours of orgasm.

-Yeah, and CD Lingo actually had written about this in the early 70's.
+Yeah, and T. D. Lingo actually had written about this in the early 70s, and he stumbled upon this.

-Now, we know that there has been a lot of more ancient literature, like the Kama Sutra, which is a very old text.
+Now, we know that there has been a lot of more ancient literature like the Kama Sutra, which is a very old text written about sexual experience and sexual pleasure and how to heighten that.

 So in the East, it's been kind of buried in myth and folklore.

-But the researcher I studied with, He found that when he began teaching brain self-control and specifically amygdala clicking to his students and subjects, they started reporting this tremendous increase in sexual response that he didn't expect and they didn't expect.
+But the researcher I studied with, he found that when he began teaching brain self-control and specifically amygdala clicking to his students and subjects, they started reporting this tremendous increase in sexual response that he didn't expect and they didn't expect.

-It just happened because they were clicking their amygdala forward and he finally put all the pieces together.
+It just happened because they were clicking their amygdala forward.

-But Lingo found that people would experience this without doing any fancy exercises other
+But Lingo found that people would experience this without any fancy doing any fancy exercises other than just clicking their amygdala throughout the day.

-The amygdala provides the pleasure connection in the brain.
+So, you know, it's that real, the amygdala provides the pleasure connection in the brain.

 It's the feel-good connection in the brain.